 Whether someone loses, gains, or maintains body weight boils down to their overall energy balance (calories in vs. calories out).
 When someone wants to lose weight, they have to eat fewer calories than their body expends (to gain, you have to eat more).
 There is NO way to know if you are eating the RIGHT amount to hit your goals if YOU (and your coach) don’t know WHAT you are actually doing.

-The majority of what we ask our clients to do with Stronger U is strongly backed by research (while also taking into account the differences between individuals people) and the use of self-monitoring as a tool for weight loss and long-term weight loss maintenance is no exception.
+The majority of what we ask our clients to do with Stronger U is strongly backed by research (while also taking into account the differences between individual people) and the use of self-monitoring as a tool for weight loss and long-term weight loss maintenance is no exception.

 The current gold standard for weight loss in research settings is what is called a behavioral weight loss, or “lifestyle”, intervention (Jensen et al., 2013; Wing, 1998).
-Weight loss is achieved in these programs using a combination of eating less, moving more and focusing on modifying behaviors (Foster, Makris & Bailer, 2005; Wadden, Crerand & Brock, 2005).
-Self-monitoring dietary intake, weight, and physical activity are key pieces of the behavioral modification piece (Burke, Wang & Sevick, 2011).
+Weight loss is achieved in these programs using a combination of eating less, moving more, and focusing on modifying behaviors (Foster, Makris & Bailer, 2005; Wadden, Crerand & Brock, 2005).
+Self-monitoring dietary intake, weight, and physical activity are key pieces of behavioral modification (Burke, Wang & Sevick, 2011).

 In fact, how consistent and accurate participants in these studies are with recording their diet is strongly related to their weight loss success (Baker and Kirschenbaum, 1993; Boutelle and Kirschenbaum, 1998; Burke, Wang & Sevick, 2011; Streit et al, 1991)

 So what is it about self-monitoring that is so helpful?
 Social cognitive theory proposed by Albert Bandura in the 1980s (Bandura, 1986) may offer some insights.
 In this theory, he describes how self-monitoring may assist with managing chronic health conditions (Painter et al, 2008).
-Monitoring what you are doing requires deliberate attention being paid to some aspect of a behavior and recording details of that behavior in an accurately, timely and consistent manner.
+Monitoring what you are doing requires deliberate attention being paid to some aspect of a behavior and recording details of that behavior in an accurately, timely, and consistent manner.
 When behaviors are measured in detail, you can also accurately evaluate progress towards your goals.

-Self-monitoring creates awareness of behaviors, increases accountability to those behaviors and allows for assessment of how those behaviors relate to our success in achieving our goals.
+Self-monitoring creates awareness of behaviors, increases accountability to those behaviors, and allows for assessment of how those behaviors relate to our success in achieving our goals.

 We as coaches need accurate records of what you are doing to help us assess progress and make adjustments when needed to get you to your goals BUT self-monitoring helps you as well!